int3rnet-arch1ve/int3rnet-arch1ve/README.md

 ## FYI I OFTEN DONT CHAT - **EVEN WITH FRIENDS**. if i have "chat=❌" in my name = not chatting
 ![je](https://github.com/user-attachments/assets/8f583db6-a405-4073-be60-59ca0721236a)

-im shaking pls by him brown contacts _/silly_
+im shaking pls buy him brown contacts _/silly_

 .